volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

   }
 };
 ```

-**Important note:** the defineProperty trap should return a boolean.

 In the following example we use **Object.defineProperty** method to define a new **nickName** property on a **user** object and transform it to lowercase in the trap: